 When and what you need to file a tax return

 If you receive income in the Netherlands are a resident of the Netherlands, you need to fill in a tax return.
 Students count as tax residents in the Netherlands as your primary place of residence is here, as well as your source of income.
 Filing a tax return can actually be to your advantage as things such as textbooks and other study costs are deductible from your taxes.
 You can either file tax return digitally or via a tax accountant.
 If you submit it digitally, you’ll need a DigiD.
 A DigiD is a digital means of identification liked to your BSN.
 You can apply for one using your BSN and use it to access many online government platforms.

 Tax Reports in the Netherlands

 A tax return is an overall assessment of your financial situation covering both your income and the assets you possess, as well as covering all the potential deductions you are eligible for.
 The Dutch income tax you pay is subdivided into three categories, called boxes, each with their own rate.
 Box 1 includes income from work and home ownership; box 2 includes financial interests in a company, and box 3 includes savings and investments.
-(Source) While boxes 2 and 3 have a flat taxation rate that applies after a certain value threshold, box 1 has different tax rates that apply based on your income.
+(Government of the Netherlands, 2020) While boxes 2 and 3 have a flat taxation rate that applies after a certain value threshold, box 1 has different tax rates that apply based on your income.

 How do you fill in a tax return?